 If you have a situation that requires filing a lawsuit in order to obtain the compensation you deserve, then you’ll have five years from the date of your injury.
 For wrongful death actions, you must file a lawsuit within three years.

 Deadlines are critical to preserving your right to compensation.
 Don’t risk losing essential benefits due to missed deadlines.
-Call our Kansas City, MO law office today to talk to a trusted workers’ compensation attorney at The Bradley Law Firm.
+Call our Kansas City, MO law office today to talk to a trusted workers’ compensation attorney at Bradley Law Personal Injury Lawyers.
 Your initial consultation is free, so call now.

 Call a Kansas City Workers’ Compensation Lawyer Today

 If you’ve been injured on the job, you deserve to get the full amount of workers’ comp benefits.
-The Kansas City workers’ compensation lawyers at The Bradley Law Firm have a reputation for success in getting injured workers the money they deserve.
+The accident attorneys in Kansas City at Bradley Law Personal Injury Lawyers have a reputation for success in getting injured workers the money they deserve.
 Call us today for a free consultation to see how we can help you.